gitUmaru/git-and-programming-workshop/README.md

-# Git and Programming Workshop With Amin and Umar
+# Git and Programming Workshop With Umar and King

 A brief primer on getting started with git as well as some fun programming tips and tricks!